hon2a/less-vars-to-js/README.md

 _Note: If you're using external imports (e.g. `import '~someLib/path/to/styles.less';`), this needs to run in the root folder of your package, so that it finds the libs at `./node_modules`._

+Pass Less parser options as a second argument to `loadAndResolveLessVars` if you need to customize them.

 ## Development

 ### Install